 A strategic plan aims to drive priorities, concentrates energy and resources, strengthens operations, and sets success measures to ensure that all stakeholders are working together toward common goals.
-Michigan's original Top 10 strategic education plan was approved in February 2016.
+Michigan's original Top 10 in 10 Plan was approved in February 2016.
 As is good practice for any learning organization, a strategic plan evaluation should occur often.
 With that in mind, the Michigan Department of Education (MDE) conducted personal interviews and focus groups with state board of education members; education, business, and legislative leaders; tribal partners; and MDE staff.
-The department also conducted a public online survey this winter, which had nearly 12,000 respondents.
+The department also conducted a public online survey which had nearly 12,000 respondents.
 On August 11, 2020, Michigan’s State Board of Education approved the updated plan.

 Michigan's Top 10 Strategic Education Plan has a mission statement and a vision statement, which are unchanged from the original plan; six guiding principles, which maintain the spirit of the original principles; eight new goals that are more directional and streamlined; and metrics for each goal area to help monitor Michigan’s educational progress.
 The Top 10 Strategic Education Plan is both a directional and aspirational document in which local education agencies, education partners and stakeholders, and MDE can contribute to its implementation.

 - Michigan's Top 10 Strategic Education Plan Logo - Full Color